5t111111/middleman-gemoji/README.md

 activate :gemoji, :size => 20, :style => "vertical-align: middlele", :emoji_dir => "images/emoji"
 ```

+Note that these options have effect only when fallback images are displayed instead of raw emoji characters.

 Then you can use emoji in your template.

 ## Contributing